 They’re also highly educated: one quarter has a college degree, equivalent, or higher while another third completed some college.
 Their total family income averages $59,576/year, higher than any other type of alcoholic.[3]

 There are functioning alcoholics in every workplace.
 But Benton says that they’re over-represented in positions of power: chief executives, managers, doctors, lawyers, and politicians.
-People in these professions aren’t directly supervised at work, have their own offices, and people with suspicions about their drinking are reluctant to challenge them.
+People in these professions aren’t directly supervised at work and have their own offices.
+Their positions of power mean that people with suspicions about their drinking are reluctant to challenge them.
 They also earn enough money to escape the financial consequences of heavy drinking.
 They often justify their drinking as a reward for their hard work and accomplishments.

 Research by the Substance Abuse and Mental Health Services Administration (SAMHSA) found the highest rates of heavy drinking among the following professions: